-• Overlap
+Overlap -

-This is just the comparison of overlapping bounding boxes.
+Simple comparison by overlapping bounding boxes.
 While more accurate calculation of overlap of the segmented region with ground truth data would be favorable, none of the ground truth data provided more information than simple bounding boxes.
 In the case of the MUSCLE benchmark, one could approximately calculate the circles from the bounding boxes, not only would this be inaccurate, but it wouldn't take occlusion into account either.

 Also the exact overlap values for the MUSCLE benchmark would be identical for our experiments.
-In the case of a circle with radius r=20, but our segmentation incorrectly segments a smaller circle with r=18 within the ground truth circle.
+In the case of a circle with radius r = 20, but our segmentation incorrectly segments a smaller circle with r = 18 within the ground truth circle.